Heavy Cream 101: Nutrition Facts and Health Effects

 • Black pepper (to taste)

-Next, add the chicken broth, garlic, cayenne pepper, salt and black pepper and bring to a boil.
+Next, add the chicken broth, garlic, cayenne pepper, salt, and black pepper and bring to a boil.

 When the soup starts to boil, reduce the heat and pour the heavy cream into the pan.

-Stir well until the soup has a fine creamy consistency and then gently simmer for about 20 minutes.
+Stir well until the soup has a fine creamy consistency, and then gently simmer for about 20 minutes.

-At this point, add the basil leaves to the soup and then continue simmering for about ten more minutes.
+Add the basil leaves to the soup and then continue simmering for about ten more minutes.

 After 10 minutes, the soup should be ready to serve.